codeclimate/codeclimate-rubocop/config/contents/style/block_delimiters.md

       x
     }.inspect

-    # The AllowBracesOnProceduralOneLiners option is ignored unless the
+    # The AllowBracesOnProceduralOneLiners option is allowed unless the
     # EnforcedStyle is set to `semantic`.
 If so:

     # If the AllowBracesOnProceduralOneLiners option is unspecified, or